 - 1.10 Subsequently, Bassetlaw District Council decided to carry out further consultation on the Draft Local Plan in November 2020.
 During the first consultation on the Draft Local Plan in early 2020, concerns had been raised about the distribution of housing and the sustainability credentials of some of the sites proposed for allocation.
 As a result, the Council made proposals to amend the distribution of housing and to replace a small number of the sites where they were considered to be unsuitable, or where there was uncertainty that sustainable development could be achieved within the Local Plan period.
 Further proposed changes included some new policies and amendments to existing policies.

 - 1.11 Between June and July 2021, the Council carried out a Focussed Consultation on some changes it proposed to make to nine of the policies in the Draft Local Plan.

 - 1.12 The Council then prepared the Publication version of the Local Plan, which was published for Regulation 19 consultation between September and October 2021.
-A further consultation is now being undertaken the Publication Version Addendum January 2022.
-The purpose of this further consultation is to present the Council's proposed amendments to a number of the policies in the Regulation 19 Local Plan in response to new evidence and masterplanning for sites, including the deletion of one policy and the addition of another.
+A further consultation was undertaken between January and February 2022 on the Publication Version Addendum January 2022.
+The purpose of that further consultation was to present the Council's proposed amendments to a number of the policies in the Regulation 19 Local Plan in response to new evidence and masterplanning for sites, including the deletion of one policy and the addition of another.

+- 1.13 Since the January 2022 consultation, the landowner of part of a key allocation site previously included in the Local Plan has withdrawn the land.
+Therefore, Bassetlaw District Council has now prepared the Publication Version Second Addendum (May 2022) to make a number of necessary changes to the Local Plan.

-- 1.13 The Local Plan sets out an overall Vision for Bassetlaw in 2038 accompanied by 14 strategic objectives.
-It then sets out 58 policies across the following topic chapters:
+- 1.14 The Local Plan sets out an overall Vision for Bassetlaw in 2038 accompanied by 13 strategic objectives.
+It then sets out 55 policies across the following topic chapters:

 - A Spatial Strategy for Bassetlaw

 - Delivering Economic Prosperity

 - Living Communities

 - Local Character and Distinctiveness

 - Healthy Communities

 - Greening Bassetlaw

 - Transport and Connectivity

-- Infrastructure and Delivery

-- 1.14 Within the 'Living Communities' section, 13 site allocations (HS1-13) are made.